 Lichens come in all kinds of colors and shapes, they can be gray, light brown, dark brown, orange, red, deep green or any combination of colors, they grow on rock, wood, both dead and live, trees, even barren ground, the most amazing thing about them is the variety of these colors and shapes

-They grow on every part of the BC coastal region and when you start to look for them, you will realize that they are so very abundant and so very pretty to see, take a very close look and you will be amazed at their beauty.
+They grow on every part of the Pacific Northwest region and when you start to look for them, you will realize that they are so very abundant and so very pretty to see, take a very close look and you will be amazed at their beauty.
 They are everywhere.

 They were long thought of as just plants, they are so much like them that it was just assumed they were plants.
 They were ignored by botanists and were hardly given a thought or studied by most.
 But they are not plants, they have no roots or go about living like plants, they are actually two completely different entities that support each other, one is a fungus, the other is an algae.
 The nature of this close relationship is still being studied, although lichens are commonly referred to as the standard example of a symbiosis.
 This is when two living things gain benefits from living together.
 Lichens also feed the forest.

 Lichens are healers and bringers of life, did you know that lichens that grow up in the trees are able to absorb nitrogen right from the air, they have no roots and are unable to photosynthesize so they need another way to get nutrients for life.
 Once these lichens fall or are blown free from the trees, they come to the ground and then the nitrogen is released as the lichens break down and is taken up by the roots of the trees and plants.
 Thus feeding the forest.
 The ability of the roots to absorb this bounty is helped by the mycelium of other fungi.
 There is quite an amazing sequence of events that happen in this process.
 This process works well in old growth forests but is almost non existent in new replanted forests.
 New forests must be manually fertilized.